-Sandra and her family received support from St. Francis Hospice's Wellbeing and Family Service after her husband of nearly 50 years, Terry, died after a short and unexpected illness.
+Sandra and her family received support from The Hospice of St. Francis' Wellbeing and Family Service after her husband of nearly 50 years, Terry, died after a short and unexpected illness.

 "I found the hospice's support sessions invaluable.
 They were full of talking, tears and laughter but they enabled me to share the grief I could not explain and helped me move from the darkest place I have ever known into the light.